Context-Based Dynamic Pricing with Online Clustering: Pricing Policy and Main Results

 Following the discussion above, when $\hat{\mathcal{N}}_t=\mathcal{N}_{i_t}$ with high probability, we can cluster the data within $\mathcal{N}_{i_t}$ to increase the number of samples for $i_t$.
 Because of the increased data samples, it is expected that the estimator $\tilde\theta_{{\mathcal{N}}_{i_t},t-1}$ for $\theta_{i_t}$ in Step 3 is more accurate than $\hat\theta_{i,t-1}$.
 Of course, the estimation accuracy again requires the minimum eigenvalue of the empirical Fisher's information matrix over the clustered set $\tilde{\mathcal T}_{\mathcal{N}_{i_t},t-1}$, i.e., $\lambda_{\min}(I+\sum_{s\in\tilde{\mathcal{T}}_{\mathcal{N}_{i_t},t-1}}u_su_s')$, to be sufficiently large, which is again guaranteed by stochastic assumption of $z_{i,t}$ and the price perturbation in Step 4.

 The design of the CSMP algorithm depends critically on two things.
 First, by taking an appropriate price perturbation in Step 4, we balance the exploration and exploitation.
 If the perturbation is too much, even though it helps to achieve good parameter estimation, it may lead to loss of revenue (due to purposely charging the wrong price).
-Second, the sequence of demand covariates $z_{i,t}$ has to satisfy an important stochastic assumption (Assumption A-\ref{assumption:stochastic}) which is commonly seen in the pricing literature with demand covariates (see e.g., \citealt{chen2015statistical,qiang2016dynamic,ban2017personalized,javanmard2016dynamic}).
-In the next section, we will drop the stochastic assumption by focusing on a special class of the generalized linear model, the linear demand model, in which the covariates $z_t$ can be non-stochastic or even adversarial.
+Second, the sequence of demand covariates $z_{i,t}$ has to satisfy an important variation assumption (Assumption A-\ref{assumption:stochastic}).
+Later we will see that this variation assumption is weaker than the typical stochastic assumption on $z_{i,t}$ which is commonly seen in the pricing literature with demand covariates (see e.g., \citealt{chen2015statistical,qiang2016dynamic,ban2017personalized,javanmard2016dynamic}).